 Let's take a moment to remember Edward Shevardnazde.
 He was the foreign minister for the Soviet Union in the 1980s.
 That means he was one of the faces of the Soviet Union during its final period of reform under Mikhail Gorbachev.
-When that union broke apart, Shervardnazde became the president of his home republic, Georgia.
+When that union broke apart, Shevardnazde became the president of his home republic, Georgia.
 And he has died at the age of 86.
 We're going to talk about Shevardnazde with Pavel Palazhchenko.
-He was an interpreter for both Gorbachev and this Shervardnazde.
+He was an interpreter for both Gorbachev and this Shevardnazde.
 He's on the line.
 Welcome to the program.

 PAVEL PALAZHCHENKO: Hello.

 INSKEEP: How long did you work with Shevardnazde?

 PALAZHCHENKO: From mid-1985 until his resignation at the end of 1990 - So five years.

 INSKEEP: Really a dramatic period when the Soviet Union attempting to change.
 In the end, it fell apart.
 But this was a period - was it not? - of intense negotiations, including nuclear negotiations, with the United States.

 PALAZHCHENKO: Yes, indeed.
 And Shevardnazde played a very important part in those negotiations.
 In fact, today, in his condolences at the death of Shevardnazde, Gorbachev mentioned, in particular, Shevardnazde's contribution to the negotiation on arms control and the nuclear arms.

 INSKEEP: Well, as someone who interpreted the words of the man, you must've had a quite intimate sense of the way that he spoke or even, on some level, the way that he thought.
 What was that like?